The 1980s were all like …

 But behind all that glitz and glamor were the movies marketed to kids.
 The movies that molded children of the ’80s into the cynical, anxiety-ridden adults they are today.

-All of the movies below are movies that were marketed to kids in the 1980s, and that most modern parents would never show to their kids today.
+All of the movies below are movies that were marketed to kids in the 1980s, and that most modern parents would never show to their kids today, and probably demand their removal from the internet.

-And this isn't some "oh kids used to be tougher #MAGA" kind of thing — these movies are absolutely terrifying.
+And this isn’t some “oh kids used to be tougher but now everyone gets a participation trophy” kind of thing—these movies are absolutely terrifying.

 The Dark Crystal has become one of the most beloved cult films from its time.
-But it came out just before CGI was good enough, and cheap enough, to use in more movies, and after Jim Henson's studio was already really good at puppet stuff.
+But it came out just before CGI was good enough, and cheap enough, to use in more movies, and after Jim Henson’s studio was already really good at puppets and whatnot.

 The result was the stuff made of nightmares.